jrucho/YTbeatmakercues/README.md

   Record loops in sync with video or audio.
 Use `R`, `S`, `D`, or `F` to control up to four separate audio loops.
 The first loop defines the bar length and tempo.
   Additional loops of any bar count launch on the next bar so everything stays aligned.
   Loops keep the exact length you recorded with no trimming.
-Double press a loop key to stop that loop at the next bar; double press again to erase it.
+Press the loop key again to finish recording on the next bar; double press a loop key to stop that loop on the next bar and press twice more to erase it.
 Stopped loops restart from the beginning when triggered again, and sync stays tight even when loops have different lengths.
 Exporting downloads each active loop with the rounded BPM in the file name.
 Use `V` for the video looper and double press to erase it.